 - Next you add the dry arborio rice straight to the pan – give it a good stir so it starts to soak up the buttery garlic juices in the pan.

 - Turn the heat up to medium and pour in the white wine.
 Stir the rice until most of the liquid had evaporated.

-- Now you start to integrate the stock, adding about 100ml at a time and stirring constantly to avoid the risotto sticking to the bottom of the pan.
+- Now you start to integrate the stock, adding about 100ml at a time and stirring almost constantly to avoid the risotto sticking to the bottom of the pan.
 By adding the liquid gradually you will ensure you don’t add too much and end up with a sloppy mess!
 The rice with quadruple in volume once cooked and if you run out of stock, just add some water until the rice is nice and soft (or al dente if you prefer it the Italian way).